broadinstitute/juniper/README.md

 # Juniper

 ## Overview
-Arbor is intended to allow the collection and management of 3 distinct data types in the context of a research study: survey, genomic, and medical records.
+Juniper is intended to allow the collection and management of 3 distinct data types in the context of a research study: survey, genomic, and medical records.
 Pre-registration screeners, registration, consent forms, surveys, genomic kit testing, and medical records retrieval can all be configured from inside the admin interface. the participant-facing portal then displays a home page and the configured content to study participants